-In its submission, the Department of Infrastructure and Planning questioned the benefits of permitting an entity to earn a return on contributed assets.
+In its initial submission, the Department of Infrastructure and Planning questioned the benefits of permitting an entity to earn a return on contributed assets.

-QUU indicated in its submission that it expected to receive \$243 million in contributed, donated and gifted assets over the interim period and \$308 million in capital (cash) contributions (Table 37).
+In its initial submission, QUU indicated that it expected to receive \$243 million in contributed, donated and gifted assets over the interim period and \$308 million in capital (cash) contributions (Table 38).
 The vast majority of cash contributions arise from Planning Scheme Policies (PSP).